Business, consulting and management jobs

 Sustainability consultant

-You'll help companies and businesses become more socially and environmentally responsible in how they operate.
-Your duties will involve evaluating the impact a company is having on the environment and then minimising that impact or planning the use of limited resources.
+Your duties will involve evaluating a company's environmental impact and then minimising that impact or planning the use of limited resources.

 While you don't always need a degree, most sustainability consultants have one.